kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 **This is the fundamental vulnerability.** It's analogous to SQL injection-in-band signaling where data and commands share the same channel with no escaping mechanism.
 This was solved decades ago with parameterised queries (or as I like to refer to it, TYPE enforcement as the user input is bound to `?` as data, never parsed as potential commands).
 LLMs have no equivalent right now-mitigations exist only at the application layer.
 We cannot assign `type=USER` input, all input is simply sent as one single stream.

 The model can't distinguish between the *real* system block (injected by the developer server-side) and your *fake* system block (injected via user input).
 Both use identical special tokens.
-The model was trained to follow whatever appears after `<|im_start|>system`—it has no concept of "this one came from a trusted source, this one came from some guy trying to steal my instructions."
+The model was trained to follow whatever appears after `<|im_start|>system`-it has no concept of "this one came from a trusted source, this one came from some guy trying to steal my instructions."

 *For a deep dive on special token injection, see the [Special Token Injection Attack Guide](https://github.com/AAAJohnAAA/Special-Token-Injection) and [Promptfoo's STI testing framework](https://www.promptfoo.dev/blog/special-token-injection/)*